sheepla/srss/README.md

 - Fast, efficient, and easy-to-use interface for CLI lovers
 - Supports multiple feed format: RSS, Atom and JSON
+- You can import a file in OPML format and register URL entries

 ## Usage